-Cash outflow from financing activities was \$266.0 million in three months ended March 31, 2022 compared to a cash outflow from financing activities of \$21.5 million in the three months ended March 31, 2021.
-The increase was primarily due to the change in repayments on the revolving credit facility of \$180.9 million in the current quarter, compared to a \$57.7 million draw in the prior quarter, purchase of shares under NCIB for \$19.4 million and proceeds from exercise of stock options of \$15.0 million in the current quarter.
+Cash outflow from financing activities was \$181.1 million for three months ended March 31, 2023, compared to a cash outflow from financing activities of \$266.0 million for the three months ended March 31, 2022.
+The decrease was primarily due to \$70.0 million repayment on the revolving credit facility in the current period, compared to a \$180.9 million repayment in the prior period.
+Additional factors impacting the period over period change include the repurchase of common shares under the NCIB of \$26.8 million in the current period compared to \$19.4 million in the prior period, as well as proceeds from the exercise of stock options of \$15.0 million in the prior period.